vankatabe/SeleniumTestsDemoQaPage/Readme3.txt

 See the two Excel files in \\SeleniumTestsDemoQaPage\DataDrivenTests - from Possible negative tests.xlsx 'First iteration', I took the scenarios and implemented them in UserData.xlsx

 Also, I included here the exercises from the lecture PopUp, Dragable, etc. - they are interesting, too.

+Don't forget to put your own paths in Config\Environment.config file :)